 Scrapie monitoring for export

 Flock masters wishing to export breeding sheep and goats throughout the EU may have their flock or herd monitored under the provisions of the Scrapie Monitoring Scheme administered by SRUC Veterinary Services.
-This may also be required for export to Northern Ireland from 2021 if no trade deal is reached.
-Registered flocks and herds undergo an annual flock inspection by the official vet and brains from all adult fallen stock should be screened for TSEs.
+Registered flocks and herds undergo an annual flock inspection by the official vet, obey the biosecurity rules and brains from all adult fallen stock should be screened for Transmissible Spongiform Encephalopathies (TSEs).
+Flocks gain Controlled risk status after three years and Negligible Risk status after seven years.
 Please see the scheme rules for further details.

 What is scrapie?

 Scrapie is an infectious wasting disease affecting the nervous system of adult sheep and is very difficult to control.
-It has been a notifiable disease in the UK since 1993 and is one of the transmissible spongiform encephalopathies (TSEs).
+It has been a notifiable disease in the UK since 1993 and is one of the TSEs.
 The causal agent is resistant to normal disinfection procedures and the disease has a long incubation period.
 There is no cure, no vaccine, the condition is fatal and animals pass on their genetic susceptibility to the next generation.

 Premium Sheep and Goat Health Scheme price list